mlochbaum/BQN/doc/order.md

 ## Bins

-*There's also an [APL Wiki page](https://aplwiki.com/wiki/Interval_Index) on this function, but be careful as the Dyalog version has subtle differences.*

 The two Bins functions are written with the same symbols `⍋` and `⍒` as Grade, but take two arguments instead of one.
 More complicated?
 A little, but once you understand Bins you'll find that it's a basic concept that shows up in the real world all the time.

-Bins behaves like a [search function](search.md) with respect to rank: it looks up cells from `𝕩` relative to major cells of `𝕨`.
-However, there's an extra requirement: the left argument to Bins is already sorted according to whichever ordering is used.
+Bins behaves like a [search function](search.md) with respect to rank: it looks up [cells](array.md#cells) from `𝕩` relative to major cells of `𝕨`.
+However, there's an extra requirement: the left argument to Bins must already be sorted according to whichever ordering is used.
 If it isn't, you'll get an error.

         5‿6‿2‿4‿1 ⍋ 3